An official website of the United States government

 Other highlights from the 1992 report include:

-The full report and tabulations show owner and business characteristics by race, ethnicity, gender, kind of business and legal form of organization for individual proprietorships, partnerships and subchapter S corporations (a subchapter S corporation is a special Internal Revenue Service designation for legally incorporated businesses with 35 or fewer shareholders who, because of tax advantages, elect to be taxed as individual shareholders rather than as corporations).
+The full report and tabulations show owner and business characteristics by race, ethnicity, sex, kind of business and legal form of organization for individual proprietorships, partnerships and subchapter S corporations (a subchapter S corporation is a special Internal Revenue Service designation for legally incorporated businesses with 35 or fewer shareholders who, because of tax advantages, elect to be taxed as individual shareholders rather than as corporations).

 The data in this report are subject to sampling variability, as well as nonsampling errors.
 Sources of nonsampling error include errors of response, nonreporting and coverage.
 Measures of sampling variability, presented as relative standard errors, are shown in the publication tables.